imnotryan/PersonalProjects/Water Level Sensor/README.md

 - 21x Male to Male DuPont wires (F to M and M to M for $6.99 total on Amazon)

-- LCD software driver can be found in Arduino's Library Manager
+-LCD software driver can be found in Arduino's Library Manager

 Important links: